 Thomas Zinser, Ed.D. is a hypnotherapist, author, and international speaker living in Grand Rapids, MI.
-He holds degrees from the University of Notre Dame (B.A.), Xavier University (M.Ed), and received his doctorate in Counseling Psychology from Texas A&M University: Commerce in 1977.
+He holds a B.A.degree from the University of Notre Dame (’71 ), an M.Ed from Xavier University (’72), and received his doctorate in Counseling Psychology from Texas A&M University: Commerce in 1977.

 After serving as a staff psychologist at a local psychiatric hospital, Dr. Zinser started a private practice in 1980.
 In 1987, he was specializing in hypnosis and the treatment of dissociative disorders when he met Katharine Mackey who channeled a spirit entity named Gerod.

 Through Katharine, Gerod offered information about specific clients that was helpful in their treatment.
 He also offered information about spiritual and metaphysical realities in general.
 After several sessions with Gerod, Dr. Zinser established a clinical collaboration with him that continued for fifteen years.

 In addition to helping clients, this collaboration led to an unprecedented mapping of psychic and spirit dimensions of the self.
 The result was an approach to healing which he called Soul-Centered Healing.
 Dr. Zinser tells the story of this collaboration, and the healing methods that emerged from it, in his book, Soul-Centered Healing: A Psychologist’s Extraordinary Journey into the Realms of Sub-Personalities, Spirits, and Past Lives.